ahnitz/phy-607-2025/class_notes/10-02/notes.md

 * Project 1 discussion
 * Project 2 proposals due Next Tuesday, I will return comments on these by
     * thursday morning.
+* Next Tuesday: Work on the inclass monte-carlo exercises.
+The final plots / code will be collected.
+* Next Thursday: Work in your groups on Project 2.
+A summary of progress in class will be collected.
 * Variance reduction in monte-carlo methods / sampling
     * An example with rejection sampling
     * Importance sampling